marioselgreco/Report-AbuseIPDB/README.md

 # Mail Server Log Monitor and Report to AbuseIPDB Script

 This script monitors mail server logs and reports suspicious IP addresses to AbuseIPDB.
-It helps identify potential email spammers by tracking login attempts.
+It helps identify potential hackers and bothacks by tracking login attempts.

 **Features:**